 Nice photo with Danskin Peak on the background.
 The top was not the only addition for that trip.
 Doug says, "This was the first trip where my 3B was sporting a newly-installed Superlift suspension."

-Thanks to Doug for the photos, and for his work on the CJ-3B Bulletin Board. -- Derek Redmond
+Thanks to Doug for the photos. -- Derek Redmond

 Return to Jeep CJ-3B Owners and Photos.

 CJ3B Home | Contents | Search | Links | 3A and 3B Community